bringauto/external-server/README.md

 ### Server configuration

-Set up the MQTT connection parameters, company and car name and the External server behavior.
+Set up the MQTT connection parameters and company name and the External server behavior.

-- `company_name`, `car_name` (required) - used for MQTT topics name, should be same as in module gateway; only lowercase characters, numbers and underscores are allowed.
+- `company_name` (required) - used for MQTT topics name, should be same as in module gateway; only lowercase characters, numbers and underscores are allowed.
 - `mqtt_address` (required) - IP address of the MQTT broker.
 - `mqtt_port` (required) - port of the MQTT broker.
 - `mqtt_timeout` (in seconds) - timeout for getting a message from MQTT Client.